SegFaultAX/graffiti/README.md

 graph({ "xs": range(100) })
 ```

-graph-py finds the relationships between the nodes in your graph and determines
+graffiti finds the relationships between the nodes in your graph and determines
 the optimal execution order.
 Leaves in the graph are computed lazily which means
 we can choose to only evaluate the ones we're interested in: